Archiving

 legacy_data_dirs | list | [] | Additional directories to accept when resolving or deleting existing snapshots (useful during data directory migrations). |

-Additional configuration under config :linkhut, Linkhut.Archiving.Storage.Local, [...]:
+Configuration under config :linkhut, Linkhut.Archiving.Storage.Local, [...]:

 | Key | Type | Default | Description |